-- You can temporarily disable SpamSieve by unchecking its rule in Mail's preferences.
-This will prevent all your messages from going to the Spam mailbox. - You can use the Apple Mail Move If Spam script to filter your spam without using the incompatible Apple Mail plug-in. - Previous versions of SpamSieve would let you hold down the Option key to install the Apple Mail plug-in on non-supported versions of Mac OS X. This workaround stopped working with Mac OS X 10.10 and has been removed. - There are public betas of SpamSieve corresponding to public betas of Mac OS X. You can click this link (after installing SpamSieve) to sign up to receive beta versions of SpamSieve via the built-in Software Update... command.
+- You can use the Apple Mail Move If Spam script to filter your spam without needing to use an Apple Mail plug-in. - There are public betas of SpamSieve corresponding to public betas of macOS.
+You can click this link (after installing SpamSieve) to sign up to receive beta versions of SpamSieve via the built-in Software Update... command.
 When updating to the beta, please read all of the release notes.
-You can click this link if you want to stop receiving beta updates. - If you are using a newer pre-release version of Mac OS X that does not work with the public beta of SpamSieve, please try installing the Apple Mail plug-in and then use the More Info button in the error window to send us the error information via e-mail.
+You can click this link if you want to stop receiving beta updates. - If you are using a newer pre-release version of macOS that does not work with the public beta of SpamSieve, please try installing the Apple Mail plug-in and then use the More Info button in the error window to send us the error information via e-mail. - Previous versions of SpamSieve would let you hold down the Option key to install the Apple Mail plug-in on non-supported versions of macOS.
+This workaround stopped working with Mac OS X 10.10 and has been removed.